usc-isi-i2/kgtk/docs/transform/ifempty.md

              --count --columns years
 ```

-The standard error output will be:
+The result on standard error will be:

     Read 6 records, 3 records passed the filter.